• Choose wisely: A single vodka soda is roughly 57Kcal, while a single gin and tonic is 92Kcal.

 Alcohol is an organic compound made up of carbon, oxygen, and hydrogen.
 In its purest form, it is ethanol.
 Alcohol could be considered the “fourth macro-nutrient” as it is unique in its properties to supply 7 Kcal of energy per 1 g of alcohol.
 This means that alcohol if you drink it, has to be considered when designing your nutrition program.
 It is also essential for you to understand how alcohol works and the effect it can have on you and your body.

 How does it cause symptoms?

-When consumed, alcohol enters the bloodstream and is normally metabolized by the liver.
+When consumed, alcohol enters the bloodstream and is normally metabolised by the liver.
 The liver does this at a rate of 50mL of spirits, a pint of lager or a glass of wine per 90 minutes.
-When drinking exceeds your ability to clear it then the alcohol can start to affect the brain.
+When drinking exceeds your livers ability to clear it, the alcohol can start to affect the brain.
 At this point, symptoms begin to occur - these usually include slurred speech, impaired coordination & poor judgment.

-After a night out or even during a night of drinking, you will start to crave sweet & fatty food choices.
+After a night out or even during a night of drinking, you will start to crave sweet, salty and fatty food choices.
 This is because alcohol stimulates insulin production.
 Your liver produces insulin to counter the raised blood sugar levels.
 The insulin then lowers your raised blood sugar levels and as a result, you need a sweet hit.
 The cycle continues as you drink more, eat sweet and fatty food choices.
-And this is not good because the body has a unique way of prioritizing its use of the fuel you have consumed.
+And this is not good because the body has a unique way of prioritising its use of the fuel you have consumed.

 Even more interesting is that when alcohol and carbohydrates are combined – the use of carbohydrates as a fuel source soars and use of fat as a fuel source becomes zero.
 (3) So if fat as a fuel source becomes negligible, where does it go you may ask?
 It goes into storage.
 This is what we call oxidative hierarchy.
 (1,5)